Drury homers, drives in 3 as Padres hold off Giants 6-5 – KION546

 TRAINER’S ROOM

-Umpire: Hudson exited in the bottom of the first after slipping landing awkwardly with his right knee bent above his left leg.
+Umpire: Hudson exited in the bottom of the first with right knee discomfort after slipping and landing awkwardly with his right knee bent above his left leg.
 Hudson was tracking the ball on Tommy La Stella’s foul popup when he fell.
 Giants athletic trainer Dave Groeschner checked on Hudson and walked him out a nearby tunnel by the visitors’ dugout.
 It delayed the game approximately 10 minutes.
 Second base umpire John Tumpane moved behind the plate to replace Hudson.

 Giants: 3B Evan Longoria had the night off after injuring his right hamstring in Sunday’s series finale at Minnesota. … 1B Brandon Belt will see Dr. Timothy McAdams at Stanford on Tuesday for a second opinion on his inflamed right knee that continues to cause him pain. … Jose Alvarez (left elbow) will be examined by Dr. Keith Meister this week for a second opinion. … Anthony DeSclafani (right ankle) is scheduled to be re-evaluated by Giants doctors this week in San Francisco. … Mauricio Llovera (right flexor strain) is rehabbing in Arizona.